 The online presentation is the first of a five-year, five-part program highlighting Civil War collections for the sesquicentennial.
 The online information for this year focuses on the election of Abraham Lincoln, the secession crisis, the outbreak of hostilities, mobilizing for war and foreign public opinion.

-2013: the sesquicentennial of the Emancipation Proclamation and the African American experience from slavery to the end of the Civil War;
+The sesquicentennial of the Emancipation Proclamation and the African American experience from slavery to the end of the war.

 Of the project, Associate Librarian for Library Services Deanna Marcum said, “With this timely commemoration of the Civil War, NUCMC succeeds in showcasing its work and demonstrating the wealth of materials in previously ‘hidden collections’ that we are interested in exposing, not just at the Library of Congress but at our colleague institutions nationally.”